Vyral/nick-shivers/_posts/2019-03-04-what-are-the-most-important-things-for-home-flippers-to-know-in-2019.md

 {% include youtube.html %}

-The home flipping game isn’t the same as it was 10 years ago.
-Here’s what you need to know in order to be successful at it in 2019.
+<p style="text-align: center;"><em>The home flipping game isn’t the same as it was 10 years ago.
+Here’s what you need to know in order to be successful at it in 2019.</em></p>

 I get probably three to four calls a week from potential real estate investors.
 If they called me back in 2012, I would have told all of them to go for it right away.
 However, to get involved in today’s real estate market, there are a few prerequisites you need to have: